MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-install.md

 adobe-target: true
 ---

-# 1. Create and deploy Azure Functions from Visual Studio Code
+# 1. Create and deploy Azure Functions from Visual Studio Code with MongoDB integration

 In this tutorial, create a secure API in Visual Studio Code with VS Code extensions and JavaScript, then deploy the application to the Azure cloud for hosting with a public HTTP endpoint.
 The API integrates with a Cosmos DB database using the MongoDB API.
 The MongoDB API is accessed from the [mongoose](https://www.npmjs.com/package/mongoose) npm package.